ArielParra/linuxPresentation/Linux_rabithole_en.md

 # 2.7 Minimalism

 Minimalism regarding Linux, is about using and writing simple programs following the principles of UNIX and KISS, two ideas of minimalism are:
-- Gnuless: some GNU programs may not be the most efficient or minimalist, a video about the theme: [Luke Smith: GNU is bloated!](https://yewtu.be/watch?v=nTCHapo8QFM), where he also talks about [harmfull cat -v](https://harmful.cat-v.org/software/) website which has extreme ideas regarding this topic.
+- <mark>Gnuless:</mark> some GNU programs may not be the most efficient or minimalist, a video about the theme: [Luke Smith: GNU is bloated!](https://yewtu.be/watch?v=nTCHapo8QFM), where he also talks about [harmfull cat -v](https://harmful.cat-v.org/software/) website which has extreme ideas regarding this topic.
-- [Init freedom](https://www.devuan.org/os/init-freedom): systemd is the most used init system, but this does not follow the unix philosophy since systemd is not only the init system, since it has many other [functions](https://systemd-free.artixlinux.org/why.php) and tools, so using [alternatives](https://without-systemd.org/wiki/index_php/Main_Page/#other_UNIX-like) is [recommended](https://nosystemd.org/).
+- <mark>[Init freedom](https://www.devuan.org/os/init-freedom):</mark> systemd is the most used init system, but this does not follow the unix philosophy since systemd is not only the init system, since it has many other [functions](https://systemd-free.artixlinux.org/why.php) and tools, so using [alternatives](https://without-systemd.org/wiki/index_php/Main_Page/#other_UNIX-like) is [recommended](https://nosystemd.org/).

 Websites that recommend minimalist software: [lukesmith](https://lukesmith.xyz/programs/) and [suckless.org](https://suckless.org/rocks/).